wolochowp/ansible/roles/mikrotik/mikrotik_backup/README.md

         encrypt_pass: "{{ vault_backup_encrypt_pass }}"       # Optional encryption for .backup
 ```

-## 🔧 Role Tasks Overview
+## 📁 Role Structure (Modular Tasks)
 The role runs the following tasks:

-validate.yml
-Checks required variables and system prerequisites.
+- `validate.yml`: Checks required variables and system prerequisites.

-set_backup_facts.yml
-Prepares backup filename, extension, and timestamp.
+- `set_backup_facts.yml`: Prepares backup filename, extension, and timestamp.

-create_backup.yml
-Generates either .backup or .rsc file on MikroTik using /system/backup/save or /export.
+- `create_backup.yml`: Generates either .backup or .rsc file on MikroTik using /system/backup/save or /export.

-transfer_direct.yml
-MikroTik uploads backup to the remote SFTP server using /tool fetch.
+- `transfer_direct.yml`: MikroTik uploads backup to the remote SFTP server using /tool fetch.

-transfer_indirect.yml
-Backup is fetched by Ansible controller and then uploaded to SFTP via sftp and optionally sshpass.
+- `transfer_indirect.yml`: Backup is fetched by Ansible controller and then uploaded to SFTP via sftp and optionally sshpass.

 ---